BettercareHealth/bettercare/nc/nc-6.md

 ### 4. What volumes of milk and intravenous fluid will be needed on day 2?

-The total fluid intake on day 2 should be 75 ml/kg, as on day 1.
+The total fluid intake on day 2 should be 75&nbsp;ml/kg, as on day 1.
 This should consist of:

 1. Breast milk 25 ml/kg = 25 × 1.1 = 27.5 ml.
-Therefore, 2.3 ml (27.5 ml ÷ 12) should be given every 2 hours.
+Therefore, 2.3 ml (27.5&nbsp;ml ÷ 12) should be given every 2 hours.
 2. Intravenous maintenance fluid 50 ml/kg = 50 × 1.1 = 55 ml.

 After day 2 the volume of milk is gradually increased as the volume of intravenous fluid is gradually decreased to give a steady increase in total volume until day 5 when 150 ml/kg milk feeds should be given.